pop. 1.58 million (2010 US Census estimate)

 The Meatpacking District

 Bordering The West Village is an area which once housed many slaughterhouses and meat processing facilities.
 Now, it is a trendy, area of fashion boutiques, restaurants and residences, achieving landmark preservation status.
-Its emergence as one of New York's most desirable neighborhoods, especially among the young, is symbolized by The High Line, a rail trail park.
+Its emergence as one of New York's most desirable neighborhoods, especially among the young, is symbolized by The High Line Park, a rail trail park.
 The creation of the park has sparked other development projects in the district.

 Lower East Side